 “The vision of the New Boston must extend into the heart of Roxbury,” he said, according to The Boston Globe newspaper published the day after.
 “Boston must become a testing ground for the ideals of freedom.”

-Over 50 years later, those ideals of freedom are still in continued development.
+Over 50 years later, those ideals of freedom are still in continuous development.
 Boston, which went through the violent busing crisis in the 1970s and struggled with de facto segregation well into the ’80s, has made large strides in becoming a more tolerant place.
 However, the city’s black residents, who make up over 23 percent of Boston’s population, still experience inequalities in many subtle and not-so-subtle ways, even as the city continues to become more diverse.

 Latour thinks Boston should take a more direct look at how racism has operated in the structures of the country, similar to what King spoke about at the Parkman Bandstand in 1965.
 She wants to see more portrayals or acts that can better “speak to my lived experience as a black person.”
 In order to address the racial gap, she says the city should investigate the lopsided metrics in income, health and wellbeing, and lifespan.